Vosbrucke/Poland_COVID_vaccination/README.md

 <p align="center">
 <img src="https://github.com/Vosbrucke/COVID_wg_powiatow/blob/main/Plots/Residuals_actual_vs_model_distribution_using_OLS.png" width="650">
 </p>
 As we can see the spatial distribution is not connected with political preferences so we can conclude that there are other factors, not related with political division, that would need to be considered in order to provide more insight into the differences between vaccination rates.
 To further delve into the topic it is worth conducting the new spatial regression analysis.
-Using moran's test for the residuals of OLS model there is a significant spatial dependency (p value < 0.05).
+Using moran’s test for the residuals of OLS model there is a significant spatial dependency (p value < 0.05).
 This means that differences between counties willingness to vaccinate are not a result of political factors (at least division ones) but unknown ones.
 We can also conclude from the result that there is a low to medium clustering of similar values (0.38) which suggests that the missing factors can be found using spatial regression models.
 Monte-Carlo simulation of Moran I also proved that the spatial dependency is indeed significant.

-Applying linear regression with all variables and conducting moran's test it showed that the vaccination rate can be spatially explained using provided variables.
+Applying linear regression with all variables and conducting moran’s test it showed that the vaccination rate can be spatially explained using provided variables.
 It means that the missing factors can be found and are not strictly random effects.
 Lagrange multiplier diagnostics for spatial dependence revealed that the model with the best fit should be the Spatial Error Model (SEM) due to lowest p value.
 Further research, using stepwise regression factor reduction, the significant variables identified by spatial analysis proved to be the same used in linear regression:
 - Feminization index
 - Working age population share
 - Votes on PiS commission (%)